-The Elder Scrolls 6 is coming!
+The Elder Scrolls 6 is on the way!
 Eventually.
-After years of waiting to hear more about The Elder Scrolls 6, with every twitch of Todd Howard's eyebrows being interpreted as a clue, the great news is we finally got real confirmation at Bethesda's showcase during E3 in 2018.
-The bad news is that it's a very, very long way off.
+After years of waiting to hear more about the next adventure in Tamriel, with every twitch of Todd Howard's eyebrows being interpreted as a clue, the great news is we finally got a real confirmation at Bethesda's showcase during E3 in 2018.
+The bad news is that it's a very long way off.
+Like, years and years.

 What is its release date?
 Where in Tamriel will it take place?
 Bethesda hasn't said much, but here's everything we know about The Elder Scrolls 6 so far, based on rumors and interviews about the release date, setting, and more.